growthbook/gb-find-code-refs/docs/CONFIGURATION.md

   -f, --flagsPath string           Required path to a JSON file containing a list of flag keys (array of strings).
 The scanner will search for references to the flags in this file.

+  -n, --repoName string            Repository name.
+If not provided, will be omitted from output JSON file.

   -h, --help                       help for gb-find-code-refs

   -l, --lookback int               Sets the number of git commits to search in history for whether a feature flag was removed from code.
 May be set to 0 to disabled this feature.
 Setting this option to a high value will increase search time. (default 10)